-John Zapp, one of our founders, has served as a member of our board since November 2006 and became Co-Chairman of the Board in October 2013.
+John Zapp, one of our founders, has served as a member of our board since November 2006.
+He served as Co-Chairman of the board from October 2013 to April 2017 and since April 2017 has served as Chairman of the board.
 John has also been a restaurant owner and operator since 1976.
-We have concluded that John should serve on our board based upon his experience as an investor and operator of restaurant businesses as well as his intimate knowledge of our operations and culture.
+The board concluded that John should serve on our board based upon his experience as an investor and operator of restaurant businesses as well as his intimate knowledge of our operations and culture.

 Starlette Johnson has served as a member of our board since September 2012.
 Since 2012, Starlette has served as an independent consultant to private equity funds, and to companies in the restaurant and hospitality industries.
 From October 2015 to October 2016, Starlette served as President and Chief Executive Officer of Twin Restaurant Holdings, the parent company of the Twin Peaks restaurant chain.
 Additionally, she served as President and Chief Operating Officer, as well as a Director, of Dave & Buster's, Inc. from 2007 to 2010.
 Starlette joined Dave & Buster's as Chief Strategic Officer in 2006.
 Prior to joining Dave & Buster's, Starlette worked at Brinker International, where she held positions of increasing responsibility, including serving as the Executive Vice President and Chief Strategic Officer.
-Starlette served as a member of the Board of Directors for Tuesday Morning, Inc. from 2008 to 2013, during which time she served on the Audit Committee and the Nominating/Governance Committee.
-Starlette currently serves on the board of Bojangle's (NASDAQ: BOJA), and is chair of the Audit Committee.
-Since 2015, she has also served as the chairman of the board for SusieCakes, LLC., a privately held bakery in California.
+Starlette served as a member of the board of directors for Tuesday Morning, Inc. from 2008 to 2013, during which time she served on the Audit Committee and the Nominating/Governance Committee.
+Starlette has served on the board of Bojangle's (NASDAQ: BOJA) since March 2016, and is chair of the Audit Committee.
+Since 2015, she has also served as the chairman of the board for SusieCakes, LLC., a privately held bakery.
 In addition, Starlette is a member of the Advisory Board for the Hospitality & Tourism Program at Virginia Tech and serves on the Pamplin College of Business Cabinet at Virginia Tech.
 Starlette received a B.S. in Finance from Virginia Tech and an M.B.A. from The Fuqua School of Business at Duke University.
-We have concluded that Starlette should serve on our board based upon her experience as an executive and board member and her knowledge of the restaurant industry.
+The board concluded that Starlette should serve on our board based upon her experience as an executive and board member and her knowledge of the restaurant industry.

 Saed Mohseni has served as a member of our board since September 2012.
-Saed has served as the President and Chief Executive Officer of Bob Evans Farms, Inc. since January 2016.
+Saed served as the President and Chief Executive Officer and a director of Bob Evans Farms, Inc. from January 2016 until May 2017.
+In May 2017, he became the Chief Executive Officer of Bob Evans Restaurants LLC.
 Saed has more than 30 years of management experience in the restaurant industry.
-Prior to joining Bob Evans, he served as Director, President and Chief Executive Officer of Bravo Brio Restaurant Group, Inc., the parent company of BRAVO!
+Prior to joining Bob Evans Farms, he served as Director, President and Chief Executive Officer of Bravo Brio Restaurant Group, Inc., the parent company of BRAVO!
 Cucina Italiana, Bon Vie Bistro, and BRIO Tuscan Grille restaurant chains, from 2007 to 2015.
 He assumed the additional role of President in 2009 and led the company through the IPO process in 2010.
 Prior to joining Bravo Brio, Saed worked at McCormick & Schmick for 21 years, where he held positions of increasing responsibility, including serving as a Director from 2004 to 2007 and as Chief Executive Officer from 2000 to 2007 and led the company through the IPO process in 2004.
 Saed attended Portland State University and Oregon State University.
-We have concluded that Saed should serve on our board based upon his experience as an executive and board member and his knowledge of the restaurant industry.
+The board concluded that Saed should serve on our board based upon his experience as an executive and board member and his knowledge of the restaurant industry.